Archibald Maule Ramsay: Internment

-One of the last members to join the Right Club was Tyler Kent, a cypher clerk at the Embassy of the United States in London.
-Ramsay gave Kent the ledger containing the list of Right Club members for safe-keeping.
-Kent was stealing top-secret documents from the embassy and had already fallen under suspicion.
-On 20 May, after the US ambassador had agreed to waive Kent's diplomatic immunity, his flat was raided and he was arrested; the locked Red Book was forced open.
-Ramsay's involvement with Kent was extremely worrying to the authorities, as Ramsay enjoyed parliamentary privilege; if Kent had given the stolen documents to Ramsay and he had spoken about them in Parliament, it would have been impossible to prevent their publication.
+On 20 May, after the US ambassador Joseph Kennedy had agreed to waive Kent's diplomatic immunity, his flat was raided and he was arrested; the locked Red Book was forced open.
+Ramsay's involvement with Kent was worrying to the authorities, as Ramsay enjoyed parliamentary privilege; if Kent had given the stolen documents to Ramsay and he had spoken about them in Parliament, it would have been impossible to prevent their publication.
 The Cabinet decided to extend Defence Regulation 18B to give more power to detain people suspected of disloyalty.

 Ramsay was arrested and lodged in Brixton Prison on an order under Regulation 18B on 23 May 1940.
 He engaged solicitors (Oswald Hickson, Collier & Co.) through whom he attempted to defend his reputation.
 When Lord Marley said in the House of Lords that Ramsay was Hitler's chosen Gauleiter for Scotland in the event of an invasion, Oswald Hickson, Collier immediately sent off a letter of complaint.

 As an 18B detainee, Ramsay's only lawful method of challenging his detention was to appeal to the Advisory Committee under Norman Birkett, but that recommended his continued detention.
 However, some of Ramsay's colleagues argued that as he was a Member of Parliament his detention was a breach of parliamentary privilege.
 The detention was referred to the Committee of Privileges, but on 9 October the committee reported that the detention was not a breach of privilege.
+Ramsay liked to proclaim himself a British super-patriot, but his wartime activities had made his "name synonymous with treason", and he become one of the most hated MPs during the war.